brunoterkaly/linux-perfmon/README.md

 - top
 - free

+For example, with respect to memory, what do these columns mean:

+- total_mem
+- used_mem
+- free_mem
+- shared_mem
+- buff_cache

 ### Application specific performance

 Can we dive deeper into individual processes?
 The Linux utility, "top," has limited details about individual processes.